Cassava Farming and Cultivation: The Complete Guide for Growers and Agripreneurs

-To ensure a successful cassava harvest, farmers must understand the basic requirements for cassava farming.
+Discover every requirement for cassava farming and cultivation, from planting to harvesting, pest control to processing.
+To ensure a successful cassava harvest, farmers must understand the basic needs of growing cassava.
 Here is everything to know.

-While many ignorant farmers grow this crop and get relatively average harvests, following guidelines and being in the know will increase the yield.
+While many ignorant farmers grow this crop and get relatively average harvests, following guidelines and being in the know will increase the yield and make you become a big player in the giant cassava industry.

 Related: Varieties of Cassava Stem and Propagation